-Alpha Seminar
+STDV 1110 Alpha Seminar

 This course equips students in a practical way to be successful in their transition to college life academically, spiritually and socially.
 Students are introduced to the distinctives of Ecclesia College in light of its educational philosophy as they learn to synthesize their classroom studies, integrating them into life lessons.
-Required of all incoming freshmen and transfer students the first Fall semester of enrollment; one credit hour.
+Required of all incoming freshmen and transfer students with less than 27 semester hours the first Fall semester of enrollment; one credit hour.
 Fall.

-Beta Seminar
+STDV 1111 Beta Seminar

 This course equips students in a practical way to be successful in their transition to college life academically, spiritually and socially.
 Students are introduced to the distinctives of Ecclesia College in light of its educational philosophy as they learn to synthesize their classroom studies, integrating them into life lessons.
-Required of all freshmen with less than 28 earned semester hours the first Spring semester of enrollment; one credit hour.
+Required of all freshmen with less than 27 earned semester hours the first Spring semester of enrollment; one credit hour.

-Employment Strategies
+STDV 2103 Employment Strategies